By Mike Cobb, Director of Engineering

-Whoever the next user is going to be, they certainly don’t need access to data that is proprietary, financial, identity-related or otherwise confidential.
-You’ll want to wipe the drive before sending it to its new home.
+Whoever the next user is going to be, they certainly don’t need access to your data that is proprietary, financial, identity-related or otherwise confidential.
+You’ll want to securely wipe the drive before sending it to its new home.

 First, Back Up the Data You Want to Keep

 Before committing to wiping your device, be sure you have: